-sabudana kheer recipe – we generally make sabudana kheer during the navratri festival or during some of the fasting or vrat days. this is a popular indian pudding that is made with tapioca pearls for religious fasting days.
+sabudana kheer recipe with step by step photos – we generally make sabudana kheer during the navratri festival or during some of the fasting or vrat days. this is a popular indian pudding that is made with tapioca pearls for religious fasting days.

 since sabudana or sago is an ingredient that is a part of fasting food, we make a lot of snacks with it like sabudana khichdi, sabudana vada, sabudana pakora, sabudana thalipeeth and sabudana ladoo etc. you can also check this compiled list of navratri recipes and vrat rules.

 this sabudana kheer is very easy to make. i remember that sabudana kheer was my mom’s favorite kheer and she would make this kheer often… and this is my mom’s recipe which she has been making for many years now.

 this is a creamy smooth kheer. just remember to cook the sabudana pearls very well. once cooked, they should not give you any resistance when you bite into these pearls.